Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 What are the symptoms of postnatal depression in men?

-Depression symptoms in new fathers can vary and can often also be experienced at the same time as anxiety.
+Depression symptoms in new fathers can be different to those experienced by women, and as always will vary person to person.
+Depression can also be experienced at the same time as anxiety.
+It could look like: Changes in appetite by either eating more or less than usual

-• Difficulty sleeping and restlessness
+• Difficulty sleeping and restlessness or over sleeping

-• Feeling tired and low motivation
+• Unexplained tiredness and low motivation

 • Lack of enjoyment in pleasurable activities

-• Thoughts of guilt or shame
+• Thoughts of guilt, inadequacy or shame

 • Isolating self from social situations, family, friends and support networks